YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 inherited by the modern successor of logic programming, which is called _relational programming_.
 However, the semantics of a _goal_ nevertheless changes: it is no longer something that we want to refute, but something for which we want to find variable substitutions so that it is true.
+In other words:
+- Logic programming is proof by contradiction: we want to find variable substitutions so that a formula _F_ is true, but what we do is to find substitutions so that the negation of F is false.
+- but relational programming is proof by construction.

 ## Syntax of a Relation